saniochky/watchlist-react/README.md

 For movie recommendations and, eventually, across the application, I use [TMDB API](https://www.themoviedb.org/documentation/api).

+## Design

+The design of the app is not the best.
+I tried to make it as good as possible but I am not much a designer.

 ## Future releases

 ~~I plan to add a login page and write a backend for this app~~ (done).

 I am also working on a mobile version of the app.
-Furthermore, I want to add movie filters and search, and user search.
+Furthermore, I want to add ~~movie filters~~ (done), movie and user search.
 I hope that these and many other updates will be available in the nearest future.